-Section 6.03.
-OFF-STREET LOADING REQUIREMENTS.
-On the same premises with every building structure, or part thereof, erected and occupied for manufacturing, storage, dry cleaning, warehouse, goods display, department store, wholesale, market, hotel, restaurant, hospital, convalescent home, mortuary, or other uses similarly involving the receipt of distribution of vehicles, material or merchandise, there shall be provided and maintained on the lot adequate space for standing, loading and unloading services in order to avoid undue interference with public use of the streets, alleys, or any required access for off-street parking areas.
+Section 6.04.
+OFF-STREET LOADING REQUIREMENTS

+On the same premises with every building structure, or part thereof, erected and occupied for uses similarly involving the receipt of distribution of vehicles, material or merchandise, there shall be provided and maintained on the lot adequate space for standing, loading, and unloading services in order to avoid undue interference with public use of the streets, alleys, or any required access for off-street parking areas.

 Such loading and unloading space, unless adequately provided for within a building, shall be an area ten (10) feet by fifty (50) feet, with fourteen (14) feet high clearance, and shall be provided according to the following schedule: